cvmbsOne/VetQualPub/README.md

 3. Open the analyzer that you want to run
    1. Go to the lower right pane in Rstudio and click the files tab.
 Go to ./Current Build/Code and double-click on the analyzer you want to run.
 4. Set schoolInputPath to the file path of the data source’s excel spreadsheet.
-It is recommended that you put your input file in the input directory and simply change the name of the Excel sheet to match the name of your Excel sheet.
+It is recommended that you put your input file in the input directory and simply change the name of the Excel sheet (the part after ./Current Build/Input) to match the name of your Excel sheet.
 (If running analyzerAccuracy.R, the trauma center data should be in the 'separated' form, meaning that the redcap data is in one sheet and the emr data is in another)

 ![](./Images/Pathnames.png)